ibm-cloud-docs/databases-for-etcd/dashboard-overview.md

 ## Instance Administration API

-You can manage your {{site.data.keyword.databases-for-etcd}} service through the {{site.data.keyword.cloud_notm}} databases API.
+You can manage your {{site.data.keyword.databases-for-etcd}} service through the {{site.data.keyword.databases-for}} API.
 This panel provides the essential information for using the API.

 ### Foundation Endpoint

 The foundation endpoint is the opening stanza of the URL to be used to send API requests to.
-It combines the region that your service resides in and the base {{site.data.keyword.cloud_notm}} databases API endpoint.
+It combines the region that your service resides in and the base {{site.data.keyword.databases-for}} API endpoint.

 ### Deployment ID

 Many API calls require the ID of the database deployment.
 The database deployment's ID/CRN shown here is the same as the ID/CRN shown in the Deployment Details, in a click-to-copy field to make it simpler to use.

-The ID needs to be URL encoded to be used in an API call because the CRN includes a "/".
+The ID needs to be URL encoded to be used in an API call because the CRN includes a `/`.
+The `/` character becomes `%2f`.
 {: .tip}

-### {{site.data.keyword.cloud_notm}} databases API Reference
+### {{site.data.keyword.databases-for}} API Reference

 For more information about the {{site.data.keyword.cloud_notm}} databases API, see the [API reference](https://{DomainName}/apidocs/cloud-databases-api) page.